peterkappus/ck-hugo/README.md

 ## Making new books & music to sell

-### Before starting, gather the components (probably via an email from mom)
-1. A cover image called "cover.jpg" (at least 800px wide and in JPG format)
-2. An audio sample in "m4a" format.
-The name should be all lower case with dashes instead of spaces (e.g. 'the-water-is-wide.m4a')
-3. A sample of the music (at least 800px and in JPG form) named the same as the audio (but with a .jpg extension).
-See below for how to make a JPG cover from a PDF.
-4. The PayPal button code (See below)

-### Ready to assemble
 * Create the new folder & index document:
 `hugo new shop/book-title-goes-here/index.md`
 * inside the folder add the following: